TauAkiou/n64emu-SDL2GyroInjector/README.md

 ## Dependencies & Requirements
 This plugin only works on Stolen/Carnivorous' GE/PD 1964 hack.
 Use the link above to find it.
 - MinGW64 (32-bit, x86)
 - QT Framework 5.15.2 (preferably statically built)
-    - JoyShockLibrary
+- JoyShockLibrary (JoyShockLibrary.dll - preferably built from source right now as it has the Wireless DS4 and DS5 support)

 Currently, you will have to configure ```cmakelist.txt``` and your build environment yourself.